A person jogging on an empty road with snow-capped mountains in the background under a clear blue sky.

 Dopamine toolkit

-Dopamine reserves are essentially refilled overnight.
+• Dopamine is essentially refilled overnight.
 Be careful how you use what are essentially “motivation points” early in the day.

-Baseline and a paradox.
+• The “feel good” paradox.
 The more you push on the feel good side of the dopamine, the more your brain pushed on the feel bad side.
 Be very wary of things that feel good with little effort.
-This will make it very hard to do effortful things over time.
+This will make it very hard to do effortful things that are good for us over time.

-Have goals that matter to you with measurable progress.
-Dopamine rewards forward movement towards a goal, so the less goals we have in theory, the less we will get dopamine.
+• Have goals that matter to you with measurable progress.
+Dopamine rewards forward movement towards a goal, so the less goals we have or the less progress, in theory, the less we will get dopamine.

 Procrastination is the thief of time – Charles Dickens